orsonteodoro/oiledmachine-overlay/README.md

 with wrong signatures in static-libs using different vendors.
 The ebuilds manage it with CFLAGS_HARDENED_SANITIZERS_COMPAT and eclass assist.
-The users must choose only one default compiler vendor via CC and CXX and discourage switching between vendors via per-package flags for LTO, CFI, ASAN, UBSAN, etc.
+The users must choose only one default compiler vendor via CC and CXX and discourage switching between vendors via per-package flags for LTO, CFI, ASan, UBSan, etc.

 ### 2023 policy